 IEEE (TIP, TCSVT, TVT, TIV, ITSM), IET (CV, CSR), PR, Neurocomputing

-CVPR, ECCV, ICRA, IROS, ITSC
+CVPR, ICCV, ECCV, ICRA, IROS, ITSC

 Traffic scenes understanding and simulation testing @ ITSC'22